kirubarajan/phraseviz/README.md

 Traditional string manipulation technique implementations are in `distances.py` which we `import` into `main.py`.
 These include
 Hamming distance, Euclidian distance, and Manhattan distance.
 To determine similarity, these distances are computed and then divided by the length of the larger string in order to yield a value between 0 and 1.
 Finally, we take the compliment of this value to represent the similarity.
-In `distances.py`, we also implemented a class named `SenLength` to handle certain string manipulation logic
+In `distances.py`, we also implemented a class named `SenLen` to handle certain string manipulation logic
 - namely padding strings in case of differing lengths.
 We use magic methods to handle comparisons.

 The "meaning" distance heuristic is implemented in `nlp.py` and is imported into `main.py`.
 First, we remove all stopwords from